digirix/Apexsaas/Progress.md

 ## Known Issues
 - Session store TypeScript definition mismatches in `server/storage.ts`
 - Unknown type errors in `server/auth.ts` related to user serialization
+- Form submission conflicts in Add Entity modal causing form submission failures
+- Event handler conflicts between native form submission and button handlers

 ## Conclusion
 The project has made significant progress with a solid foundation in place.
 The authentication system is working correctly, and the Setup Module is fully functional, allowing users to configure all necessary reference data for the application.
-Next steps include implementing the Clients and Tasks modules to complete the core functionality of the application.
+The Clients Module has been implemented with basic CRUD operations, but there are still some issues with the form submission for entities that need to be addressed.
+Next steps include fixing these issues and implementing the Tasks Module to complete the core functionality of the application.